KMI-KPZ/geo-L/README.md

-# Python-LIMES
+# geoLIMES

 ## Installation

 1. Install Python3
-2. Install libspatialindex
+2. Install libspatialindex, libgeos
 3. Install the following packages: pandas, geopandas, shapely and SPARQLWrapper

-To get faster runtime use geopandas-cython.
+To get faster* runtime use geopandas-cython.
 To intall it use the commands below.
 ```bash
 git clone https://github.com/geopandas/geopandas
 git checkout geopandas-cython
 make install
 ```
+\* Sometimes the runtime is much slower, see this [issue](https://github.com/geopandas/geopandas/issues/563).

 ## Run